Menu

 Rectangular: This works best if you have large areas of open floor to clean.

-Triangular: This is ideal for cleaning nooks and crannies, such as around a toilet or in the corners of a shower stall, but a small triangular head isn’t practical for cleaning a large area.
+Triangular: This is helpful for cleaning nooks and crannies, such as around a toilet or in the corners of a shower stall.
+However, a small triangular head isn’t practical for cleaning a large area.

 Swivel: A mop head that swivels comes in handy when you need to maneuver around furniture and other items.
 Look for one that turns 180 degrees for the most versatility.